 Office of the Inspector General

 No absences will be permitted unless excused by the training coordinator or his designee, and then only if provisions for make up exist.
 Tardiness will not be tolerated and will be subject to make up.
-A student must attend a minimum of 45 minutes per each hour to receive credit for the course unless otherwise approved by the training coordinator.
+A student must attend a minimum of 45 minutes per each hour to receive credit for the course unless otherwise approved by the training coordinator or designee.
 Those interested in attending training courses at the OIG should also see the OIG Training Calendar for more details on classes, dates and times.
 All training dates are subject to change without notice and students should confirm classes and their position on the roster a week before the start of the class.
 If a student needs to cancel, we would ask that the student notify the training coordinator at least three days prior to the start of class.

 Smoking and or Tobacco use is prohibited on all state property.